infoscidev/loc-sal-tools/README.md

 Ensure your Excel file's name matches the `EXCEL_FILE` variable and is in the `excel-files` directory.

 ### 2. **Setting User Configuration Variables**
-The `user-config.yaml` file contains essential variables that you'll need to customize before running the script.
+The `user-config.yaml` file contains essential variables you'll need to customize before running the script.
 These variables include:

 - `CONGRESS`: Specify the name of the Congress you are working on.
 For example, you can set it to "55th Congress."